EV Watch

 VentureOne

 VentureOne is a three wheel two seat vehicle that is being developed in California and is based on the tilting technology developed by Dutch company Carver Engineering BV that allows the car to lean up to 45 degrees into curves.
-Their prototype a a narrow vehicle that seats two people in tandem.
+Their prototype is a narrow vehicle that seats two people in tandem.
 They plan on offering two different hybrid models and an all electric version.
 The electric version uses two 20KW in wheel motors driven by a 17KW Li battery pack.
 It is expected to have a top speed of over 75mph and a range of about 120 miles. the car will have an overall length of 11 feet 8 inches and a width of 48 inches and weights in at approximately 1,200 pounds.

 The car will include extensive safety features including a roll cage, side impact rails, ABS brakes, driver air bag, and three point seatbelts.